hazelcast/hazelcast-code-samples/hazelcast-integration/openshift/hazelcast-cluster/README.md

 --> Failed
 ```

-In such case (even though the message says `Failed`), the cluster will be created and the already-existing storage will be re-used.
+In such case (even though the message says `Failed`), the cluster is created and the already-existing storage is re-used.

 # Custom Configuration